How To Perform First Aid For Cuts

 Below are the steps you should take (in order) with each cut you encounter regardless of its size, depth, or location.
 These steps will help prevent further bleeding, diagnose the cut’s severity, and protect the wound from infection.

 - Stop the bleeding.
 This is always your first objective.
 For minor cuts, this should require slight pressure with a clean cloth on the cut for approximately five minutes.
-For more major cuts, it will require firm pressure with a clean cloth for approximately 20-30 minutes.
+For more significant cuts, it will need firm pressure with a clean towel for about 20-30 minutes.

 - Don’t check the wound while stopping the bleeding.
-Lifting the cloth off of the wound while it’s still bleeding will prevent the wound from clotting properly.
+Lifting the cloth off of the wound while it’s still bleeding will prevent the wound from clotting adequately.

 Keep The Affected Are CLEAN